STIXTheMachine/property-importer/README.md

 # Introduction

-This is a Ruby on Rails application made to assist with onboarding new Payscore customers by allowing customers' Property and Unit data to be imported from a .csv file.
+This is a Ruby on Rails application made to assist with onboarding new Payscore customers by implementing an Upload, Review, Edit, Commit pipeline for Property and Unit data ingestion.

 # Installation
 1. Clone the git repository to a directory of your choosing
-2. `cd property-importer` and run `bin/setup`
+2. `cd property-importer` and run `bin/setup` (this will also start the server)
 3. Open the app at http://localhost:3000
-4. If the server must be restarted after running `bin/setup`, be sure to use `bin/dev`
+4. Project uses the Procfile stack (Tailwind watcher, Rails server), so when starting the server manually be sure to use `bin/dev` and not `bin/rails s`

 # Assumptions
 - Since the Customer relation is not included as part of this assessment, all properties are assumed to belong to a single customer currently being onboarded; Property names are therefore required to be unique at the database level, though in reality this uniqueness constraint would be scoped to the owning Customer